RuqiBai/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a second year Ph.D of computer Engineering at Purdue University supervised by <a href="https://www.davidinouye.com/">Prof. David I. Inouye</a> and <a href="https://engineering.purdue.edu/~sbagchi/">Prof. Saurabh Bagchi</a>.
-I have worked in <a href="https://ir.baidu.com/">Baidu</a> for three years after completing my bachelor's degree.
+I have worked in <a href="https://ir.baidu.com/">Baidu</a> for three years after completion my bachelor's degree.
 My research interests include adversarial machine learning and machine learning security.